-- (a) During the year, the Company advanced \$89,468 loan funds in respect of William Johnson's legal costs incurred in circumstances where Mr Johnson's Director's Deed with the Company provides a procedure for the advancement of monies in this regard.
+During the year, the Company advanced \$241,232 loan funds in respect of William Johnson's legal costs incurred in circumstances where Mr Johnson's Director's Deed with the Company provides a procedure for the advancement of monies in this regard.
 The Board agreed to advance these funds in accordance with the relevant provision of Mr Johnson's Director's Deed and subject also to various conditions agreed with Mr Johnson, including advancing indemnity claims vis a vis third-parties and a review of the position thereafter.
-The Company and Mr Johnson have also each reserved their respective rights in the matter. - (b) Subsequent to the end of the financial year, the Company advanced a further \$81,232.14 to Mr Johnson on the same basis as (a) above.
+The Company and Mr Johnson have also each reserved their respective rights in the matter.

-(6) Engagement of Remuneration Consultants
+Engagement of Remuneration Consultants (6)

 The Company has not engaged any remuneration consultants to provide remuneration recommendations in relation to Key Management Personnel during the year.
-The Board has established a policy for engaging external Key Management Personnel remuneration consultants which includes, inter alia, that the Non-Executive Directors on the Remuneration Committee be responsible for approving all engagements of and executing contracts to engage remuneration consultants regarding Key Management Personnel.
+The Board has established a policy for engaging external Key Management Personnel remuneration consultants which includes, inter alia, that the Non-Executive Directors on the Remuneration Committee be responsible for approving all engagements of and executing contracts to engage remuneration consultants and for receiving remuneration recommendations from remuneration consultants regarding Key Management Personnel.
 Furthermore, the Company has a policy that remuneration advice provided by remuneration consultants be quarantined from Management where applicable.